Record keeping for exempted introductions – chemicals that are comparable to listed chemicals

 Chemical identity

-- If you know the CAS number – written or electronic record of the CAS number and either the CAS name or INCI name for the chemical.
+- If you know the CAS number – written or electronic record of the CAS number for the chemical and one of the following:

 Introduction requirements

-- isn’t listed on the Inventory with conditions of introduction or use that will be contravened.
+your chemical isn’t listed on the Inventory with conditions of introduction or use that will be contravened

 We’ll accept a signed and dated declaration that these checks took place.